getvictor/website/content/posts/add-options-to-chrome-extension/index.md

 +++
-title = 'Adding options page to Chrome extension (2024)' description = "Enable users to configure you Chrome extension's behavior and settings with a dedicated options page" authors = ["Victor Lyuboslavsky"] image = "chrome-extension-options-headline.png" date = 2024-07-03
+title = 'Adding options page to Chrome extension (2024)' description = "Enable users to configure your Chrome extension's behavior and settings with a dedicated options page" authors = ["Victor Lyuboslavsky"] image = "chrome-extension-options-headline.png" date = 2024-07-03